 Practical verification protocols for analog quantum simulators

-See my Google Scholar page for a complete list.
+See my Google Scholar page for a complete list of my publications and papers.

 Blog Posts